Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 16.md

 ## Exercise 1:

-We will be remaking a scale function.
+We will be remaking our scale function.

 We will be using a 2D std::array with an inner size of 12 and an outer size of 8.
 This array will hold scale information and allow us to quickly quantize note numbers into a scale.
 The outer index will specify the scale number, and the inner number will specify each scale degree.
 We can set the values for a single scale by using the following line of code: